anthonyjdella/personal-website/anthonyjdella/content/blog/mongodb-atlas-hackathon.md

 ### Virtual Environments in Python

-Before install Django, its good to understand `venv`, a virtual environment for Python. `venv` is a self-contained directory that has the Python installation plus external packages.
+Before installing Django, its good to understand `venv`, a virtual environment for Python. `venv` is a self-contained directory that has the Python installation plus external packages.
 Think of it as any other virtual environment.
 They should **NOT** be committed to your repo (you can put it outside the directory or just add it to `.gitignore`)!

 Create a `venv` with: